Virgin Margarita (Margarita Mocktail)

 Pour the virgin margarita into your prepared glass.
 Top with club soda.

-Garnish with a lime wedge or lime wheel, then enjoy immediately.
+Garnish with fresh fruits, like a lime wedge (or wheel) and a slice of orange, then enjoy immediately.

 Close up of a Virgin Margarita with an orange and lime wedge